January 26, 2015

-The world is better because of the scholarly engagement of
+The world is better because of Jules Huff.

 The mission of Samford University is to nurture persons in their development of intellect, creativity, faith, and personhood.
 As a Christian university, the community fosters academic, career, and ethical competency while encouraging social and civic responsibility, and service to others.